anespinosa/netmem/README.md

 ### One-mode network

-This package implements the generalized degree centrality.
+This package expand some measures for one-mode networks, such as the generalized degree centrality.
 Suppose we consider a valued matrix `A3`.
 If `alpha=0` then it would only count the direct connections.
 But, adding the tuning parameter `alpha=0.5` would determine the relative importance of the number of ties compared to tie weights.

 ``` r
 gen_degree(A3, digraph = FALSE, weighted=TRUE)
 #> [1] 3.872983 1.000000 4.000000 3.464102
 ```

-Also, we could conduct some explorative analysis using the normalized degree of an incident matrix.
+Also, we could conduct some exploratory analysis using the normalized degree of an incident matrix.

 ``` r